 Step 3: Education

-Working locally to improve the quality of maternal health services through training of health care professionals, community education about maternal health and the importance of safe delivery by medical professionals and raising awareness about obstetric fistula and the treatment available.
+Working locally to improve the quality of maternal health services through training of healthcare professionals, community education about maternal health and the importance of safe delivery by medical professionals, and raising awareness about obstetric fistula and the treatment available.

 Through Identification, Prevention and Education, Project Zero will aim to deem regions, Woreda by Woreda, as fistula-free.
 The ultimate goal being the eradication of fistula in Ethiopia.